vnsmith2332/DATA5500_AWS_Management/docs/SDP.md

    Given a dictionary containing an IAM user's information, send the login information to the associated student's email
    """
-    parse user_details for username, password, and email string containing subject
+    parse user_details for username, password, section, and email string containing subject
     string containing body
     SES API call to send email to student